 I also had turned the bench press into a medicine table, and repurposed some small tables and chairs as different “Covid19 Stations” everywhere to avoid inter-contamination.
 I lost my work laptop "desk" to a Covid19 station.
-I separated our eating utensils, and kept a small set of mine in the he living room was separated from the rest of the spaces with curtains, a visual reminder of where the concentration of virus was (living room) and the need to switch gears whenever I crossed the threshold.
+I separated our eating utensils, and kept a small set of mine in the kitchen.
+The living room was separated from the rest of the spaces with curtains, a visual reminder of where the concentration of virus was (living room) and the need to switch gears whenever I crossed the threshold.
 I was very aware of how the virus was injected into the air.
 I had seen all the video experiments (read here).
 I understood the logic behind outdoor eating spaces, and how air circulated.
 I read them all.
-The goal was to recreate a well circulated space so that the virus didn't sit in the air for a long time, disperse easily, or land anywhere in big concentrations.
+The goal was to recreate a well-circulated space so that the virus didn't sit in the air for a long time, so it would disperse easily or land anywhere in big concentrations.
 The goal was to break it up so that I wouldn't inhale it if I walked through a cloud of invisible viruses.
-There was also the risk of it landing on my PPE and my touching it later.
-My husband was wearing a mask the whole time, but at night, that was a difficult thing to do.
+There was also the risk of it landing on my PPE and my touching it later (fomites).
+My husband was wearing a mask the whole time, but at night, that was a difficult thing for him to do.

 By Saturday, my husband started to have more symptoms.
 I could hear him coughing while he watched TV.
 Later that day, his respiration started to change.
 He was already on Flu medication for the whole week.
 Whether that helped or not was difficult to ascertain, but by Saturday, the fever began as well.